Wednesday, May 22, 2013

 Kirk must now deal with two villains; the traitorous Admiral Marcus who is attempting to turn Starfleet away from its mission of exploration and into a military entity, and the ruthless Khan whom he knows will murder anyone who stands in his way including all those whom he considers inferior to him and his seventy-two genetically altered super-humans.

-Spock too, grows in this alternate reality.
+Spock too, is very different in this alternate reality.
 He chooses to feel anger, pain, fear and loss, something the Spock Prime (in the first movie) suggested he try.
 The chemistry between Spock and Uhura isn't quite there yet.
 This is unexplored territory since there never was a relationship between the two in the original series.
-Instead the first series was replete with instances of Christine Chapel's (who was McCoy's assistant) unrequited love for Mr. Spock.
+Instead the original series was replete with instances of Christine Chapel's (who was McCoy's assistant) unrequited love for Mr. Spock.
 (I suspect Christine Chapel might make an appearance in the next movie since a reference was made to her in this movie.

-Benedict Cumberbatch gives a phenomenal performance as Khan Noonien Singh, a super human whose body contains remarkable regenerative abilities - something suggested at the beginning of the movie and utilized at the end.
+Benedict Cumberbatch seems miscast in this movie as Khan Noonien Singh who was of East Indian heritage.
+Nevertheless Cumberbatch gives a phenomenal performance as Khan. a genetically created super-human whose body contains remarkable regenerative abilities - something suggested at the beginning of the movie and utilized at the end.
 Cumberbatch plays Khan with deadly intensity and a calculating coldness that dominates the entire movie and is in stark contrast to Kirk's human warmth and bravado.
 But Khan suggests to Kirk that he's no different than Kirk asking him, "My crew is my family, Kirk.
 Is there anything you would not do for your family?"

 There are plenty of themes and references in this movie but the dominant reference is to the US military response to terrorism.
 The scenes showing the crashing of the USS Vengeance into San Francisco are a reference to the 9/11 tragedy and the Starfleet bombing in London to the London subway terrorist bombing of 2005.

-I'm not sure whether Gene Rodenberry would be happy with J.J.
-Abrams approach to Star Trek - somehow I think not.
-I'd like to see a more coherent plot for the next Star Trek.
-All the other ingredients are there to make a really great movie, because Star Trek is really great concept.
+It's unlikely Gene Rodenberry would be happy with J.J.
+Abrams approach to Star Trek.
+It can't be that difficult to make a really good Trek movie because Star Trek is a really great concept.
 And Space Seed was one of the best stories from the original television series.

 No comments: